codio-content/book-converter/tests/unit/cases/saas1.md

 These disciplines are more static than the phases, in that they nominally exist over the whole lifetime of the project.
 However, some disciplines get used more in earlier phases (like business modeling), some periodically throughout the process (like test), and some more towards the end (deployment).
 Figure fig:RUP shows the relationship of the phases and the disciplines, with the area indicating the amount of effort in each discipline over time.

 ![The Rational Unified Process lifecycle allows the project to have multiple iterations in each phase and identifies the skills needed by the project team, which vary in effort over time.
 RUP also has three “supporting disciplines” not shown in this figure: Configuration and Change Management, Project Management, and Environment.
 (Image from Wikipedia Commons by Dutchgilder.)](ch_intro/figs/RUP.jpg)
-**Figure 1.2**
-The Rational Unified Process lifecycle allows the project to have multiple iterations in each phase and identifies the skills needed by the project team, which vary in effort over time.
+**<p style="font-size: 10px">Figure 1.2: The Rational Unified Process lifecycle allows the project to have multiple iterations in each phase and identifies the skills needed by the project team, which vary in effort over time.
 RUP also has three “supporting disciplines” not shown in this figure: Configuration and Change Management, Project Management, and Environment.
-(Image from Wikipedia Commons by Dutchgilder.)
+(Image from Wikipedia Commons by Dutchgilder.)</p>**

 An unfortunate downside to teaching a Plan-and-Document approach is that students may find software development tedious (Nawrocki02,Estler12).
 Given the importance of predictable software development, this is hardly a strong enough reason not to teach it; the good news is that there are alternatives that work just as well for many projects that are a better fit to the classroom, as we describe in the next section.